wbmattis2/react-appointment-planner/README.md

 ##How to Use

 First, download the contents of the repository and store those contents in a folder.
 Ensure you have (installed Node Package Manager)[https://www.codecademy.com/article/setting-up-node-locally], then navigate to the folder containing the project using your command line interface.
 Enter the command `npm install` and wait for the package manager to finish executing that command.
 Finally, enter the command `npm start`.
 The app should open in a new browser tab or window.
+If the app does not open automatically, try using your web browser to navigate to http://localhost:3000.

 ##Technologies